-5. SUMMARY/ABSTRACT FOR PUBLIC RELEASE
+6. SUMMARY/ABSTRACT FOR PUBLIC RELEASE

 Applicants are required to submit a one-page summary/abstract of their project.
 The project summary/abstract must contain a summary of the proposed activity suitable for dissemination to the public.
-It should be a self-contained document that identified the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (i.e., benefits, outcomes), and major participants (for collaborative projects).
-This document must not include any proprietary or sensitive business information as the Department may make it available to the public after selections are made.
+It should be a self-contained document that identifies the name of the Applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (i.e., benefits, outcomes), and major participants (for collaborative projects).
+This document must not include any proprietary or sensitive business information as the EERE or DOE may make it available to the public after selections are made.
 The project summary must not exceed 1 page when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 11 point.
-Save the Summary for Public Release in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_Summary".
+Save the Summary for Public Release in a single PDF file using the following convention for the title "ControlNumber\LeadOrganization\Summary".

-6. SUMMARY SLIDE
+7. SUMMARY SLIDE

 Applicants are required to provide a single PowerPoint slide summarizing the proposed project.
 The slide must be submitted in Microsoft PowerPoint format.
 This slide is used during the evaluation process.
-Save the Summary Slide in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_Slide".
+Save the Summary Slide in a single PDF file using the following convention for the title "ControlNumber LeadOrganization Slide".